Hazardous Materials Management - Prevention

 - Union Pacific's hazardous materials team members perform about 5,000 of these inspections annually.

-- Union Pacific managers, outside contractors, Union Pacific customers and government regulators work together to inspect tank cars in a defined geographic area
+- Union Pacific managers, outside contractors, Union Pacific customers, and government regulators work together to inspect tank cars, report, and remedy findings.

-HMM is responsible for training Union Pacific employees about hazardous materials safety.
+Hazardous materials members are responsible for training Union Pacific employees regarding hazardous materials safety awareness.

-- Union Pacific train crews are required to carry a copy of Instructions for Handling Hazardous Materials -- a reference guide published by HMM -- while operating a train carrying hazmat.
+- Union Pacific train crews are required to know, understand, and carry a copy of instructions for Handling Hazardous Materials (Union Pacific Reference Guide) while operating a train carrying hazardous materials.

-- If Union Pacific inspections identify a shipper with recurring issues, HMM will provide onsite training for proper tank car preparation to ensure the shipper is educated in best practices for preparing hazardous materials shipments.
+- If Union Pacific inspections identify a shipper with recurring issues, a hazardous materials team member will provide on-site training for proper tank car preparation to ensure the shipper is educated in best practices for preparing hazardous materials shipments.